HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk1-and-2.md

 Assume $\gamma = 1$.
 This means we don't need to work backwards, as there are no non-terminal rewards.

-Usable ace plot is based on far fewer samples (less likelihood of being dealt one), leading to a rougher plot.
+"Usable ace" plot is based on far fewer samples (less likelihood of being dealt one), leading to a rougher plot.

 ![wk2-blakjack-state-values-01.png](wk2-blakjack-state-values-01.png)